astronomer/docs/astro/workspace-api-tokens.md

 ### Create a Workspace API token

-1. In the Cloud UI, open your Workspace.
+1. In the Astro UI, open your Workspace.

 2. Go to **Workspace Settings** > **Access Management** > **API Tokens**.